adriano-fonseca/PlayWithDesignPatterns/README.md

 The Builder pattern has variants, but as it was implemented here could be used instead to have a lot of different constructors.
 Its a good way to protected the object from changes after it has been build.

+# Abstract Factory Design Pattern

+The Abstract Factory is used when you need to create objects dynamically, these objects can have different compositions.
+Basically we have a role call Building who receives the orders and forward them to proper factory, which will built and return it.